tetunori/fluent-emoji-webfont/README.md

 }
 ```

+**Note: The font might take a time to load, so if it does not work, try reloading it in your browser.**

 ## Environment

 Currently, this fonts have a lot of bugs and restrictions.
 Please refer to the following table and [GitHub Issues](https://github.com/tetunori/fluent-emoji-webfont/issues) for the latest status.